richardtape/wp-local-multitenancy/README.md

 - Creating the requisite directories and symlinks
 - Generates a site-specific wp-config.php file based on answers to questions your are prompted, and using wp-cli
-- Generates a site-specific SSL certificate allowing you to use SSL locally
+- Generates a site-specific SSL certificate allowing you to use SSL locally (you'll need to manually accept this in Keychain Access)
 - Adds a site-specific nginx configuration file

 ## Usage